uploadcare/react-widget/README.md

 ## Security issues

-If you think you ran into something in Uploadcare libraries which might have security implications, please hit us up at [bugbounty@uploadcare.com][uc-email-bounty] or Hackerone.
+If you ran into something in Uploadcare libraries that might have security implications, please hit us up at [bugbounty@uploadcare.com][uc-email-bounty] or Hackerone.

-We’ll contact you personally in a short time to fix an issue through co-op and prior to any public disclosure.
+We’ll contact you shortly to fix and issue prior to any public disclosure.

 ## Feedback

-Issues and PRs are welcome.
-You can provide your feedback or drop us a support request at [hello@uploadcare.com][uc-email-hello].
+We want to hear your issue reports and feature requests at [hello@uploadcare.com][uc-email-hello].

 [es6-debate]: https://gist.github.com/Rich-Harris/51e1bf24e7c093469ef7a0983bad94cb